hSDB-instrument/hsdb-instrument.github.io/README.md

 ### Additional Visualizations of hSDB-instrument

 Figure 7 and 8 show visualizations of the tool position measurement for the different model and dataset.
 The probability threshold for visualization was set to 0.7.
+Figures 9 and 10 show the learning curve using the hSDB-instrument dataset.
+Figure 9 shows the total loss during training for each surgical type, model, and training set.
+Figure 10 shows the mAP for the validation set measured at each epoch according to the surgical type, model, and training set.